Signature of transition to supershear rupture speed in coseismic off-fault damage zone: Funding

 \section{Funding}

 {HSB acknowledges the European Research Council grant PERSISMO (grant 865411) for partial support of this work.
 JJ and RJ acknowledge the funding of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement 758210, project Geo4D).
-LB thanks the funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement PCOFUND-GA-GA-2013-609102, through the PRESTIGE programme coordinated by Campus France.
+LB thanks the funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement PCOFUND-GA-GA-2013-609102, through the PRESTIGE program coordinated by Campus France.
 SA and YK are partly supported by the ANR project DISRUPT (ANR-18-CE31-0012).
 R.J. acknowledges funding from the Institut Universitaire de France.
 Portions of this research were obtained using resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
-This publication was approved for unlimited release under LA-UR-21-24016.}
+This publication was approved for unlimited release under LA-UR-21-24016.
+SPOT images are from the ISIS program from CNES.}

 \thesection{S\arabic{section}.~} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}